alanthie/CryptoChat/README.md

 <pre>
 Working on a version of CryptoChat that use libevent networking.
 This support thousand of users on a single thread!
+The client is now using the notcurses library
 Sources not public for now.

 see img/Screencast from 2024-12-16 12-07-05.webm